ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 The `Protocol` setting controls the output of the connected receiver.
 The following options are available:

 * `CRSF` - The regular CRSF Protocol Output.
 Recommended for most application.
-* `Inverted CRSF` - The CRSF Protocol inverted for use in Flight Controllers that doesn't have any other uarts available and the only option is to connect the receiver TX pin into an SBUS pad (Inverted RX).
+* `Inverted CRSF` - The CRSF Protocol inverted for use in Flight Controllers that doesn't have any other UARTs available and the only option is to connect the receiver TX pin into an SBUS pad (Inverted RX).
 This is the old `Invert TX Pin` option.
 * `SBUS` - Let the receiver output SBUS signal for use with devices that doesn't support CRSF protocol, like Stabilizers, Heli Controllers etc.
 * `Inverted SBUS` - Like the above, but inverted.
 * `SUMD` - Graupner/HoTT